muety/wakapi/README.md

 ### Github Readme Metrics integration

-There is a [WakaTime plugin](https://github.com/lowlighter/metrics/tree/master/source/plugins/wakatime) for GitHub [Metrics](https://github.com/lowlighter/metrics/) that is also compatible with Wakapi.
+There is a [WakaTime plugin](https://github.com/lowlighter/metrics/tree/master/source/plugins/wakatime) for GitHub [Metrics](https://github.com/lowlighter/metrics/) that is also compatible with Wakana.
 To use this, don't forget to **enable public data** under [Settings -> Permissions](https://wakana.io/settings#permissions).

 Preview: